Sydney Restaurants - Brunch in Sydney

 For something lighter, do as the Europeans do and start the day with coffee and a top-notch pastry.
 Bourke Street Bakery is a Sydney institution, Kurtosh is famous for its Hungarian chimney cakes, Brickfields makes impossibly flaky croissants and Brewtown is the place for an Instagram-worthy cronut.

-Yum cha is a much-loved tradition in Sydney – clanking carts, endless pots of tea and steaming wooden baskets of dumplings, spring rolls and chicken feet.
-Try the Marigold (Sydney’s original yum cha spot), East Ocean and The Eight in Chinatown; Queen Chow in Enmore; East Phoenix in Zetland; or Golden Unicorn in Maroubra.
+Sydneysiders have enthusiastically adopted this Chinese tradition - clanking carts, endless pots of tea and steaming wooden baskets of dumplings, spring rolls and chicken feet.
+Try Marigold (Sydney’s original yum cha spot), East Ocean, Zilver and The Eight in Chinatown, head to East Phoenix in Zetland or Golden Unicorn in Maroubra.

-If you want to make your brunch high-end, some of Sydney’s best restaurants open early on the weekend.
+If you want to make your brunch high-end, step this way.
+Icebergs Dining Room and Bar in Bondi has a multi-course brunch menu on Sundays.
 In Paddington, start your day with sustainable seafood at award-winning Saint Peter or pastries, coffee and boxes of fresh produce at Fred’s.
-Two-hat Yellow in Potts Point has a vegetarian tasting menu with the option of a matching wines.
+Yellow in Potts Point has a vegetarian menu even carnivores will love.